Code-Institute-Submissions/cr-strategy/README.md

 ### What is this website for?
 This site is for Clash Royale enthusiasts to keep up with the latest game news and share their decks and strategies.
 ### What does it do?
-It provides a news and FAQ page for fans to stay involved and a deck sharing form where visitors can share their decks.
-These are sent to another page where visitors can view submissions.
+It provides a news page for fans to stay involved with the latest content and a deck sharing form where visitors can share their decks.
+There is another page where visitors can view submissions and an informative page that displays the game's arenas and card unlock requirements.
 ### How does it work?
 It uses Angular and it's routing features to operate as a single page site.
 It is styled with Bootstrap.
 ## Features